Bacon and Goat Cheese Aioli Burger with Crispy Onions

 - Make the aioli.
 In a small bowl, combine mayonnaise, zest, lemon juice, Dijon, 1 clove garlic, and salt and pepper.
 Don't add too much lemon juice or it will be too runny to stay on the burger.
 Throw it in the fridge.

 - Form the burgers next.
 In a medium bowl use your hands to combine ground beef, red wine, 1 and 1/2 teaspoons salt, pepper, garlic, and green onions.
 Form into 4 patties at least 4-5 inches across.
 Press the centers of the patties down so that the hamburgers don't get too thick in the middle when you grill them.
 See the how-to photos on this post if you're feeling lost.
 Set the hamburgers aside on a plate.
+You can also cook them smash burger style.

 - Cut the bacon in half and cook until crisp.
 Drain on paper towels.